 The Trends view accesses historical trend information for sessions, connection failures, machine failures, logon performance, load evaluation, capacity management, machine usage and resource utilization for each Site.
 To locate this information, click Trends menu.

 The zoom-in drill-down feature lets you navigate through trend charts by zooming in on a time period (clicking on a data point in the graph) and drilling down to see the details associated with the trend.
 This feature enables you to better understand the details of who or what has been affected by the trends being displayed.

 To change the default scope of each graph, apply a different filter to the data.

-- Citrix Virtual Apps and Desktops service supports historical data retention for 90 days only.
+- Citrix Virtual Apps and Desktops service supports historical data retention only for 90 days.
 Hence, one-year trends and reports in Director show the last 90 days of data.

 - Sessions, failures, and logon performance trend information is available as graphs and tables when the time period is set to Last month or shorter.
 When the time period is set to Last Year, the trend information is available as graphs but not as tables.